harness/developer-hub/docs/platform/triggers/trigger-on-a-new-artifact.md

 #### Customize trigger input configuration using override YAML

-To use an input set for both trigger and manual runs, you can easily achieve this by overriding input parameters in YAML.
+To use an input set for both trigger and manual runs,you can easily achieve this by overriding input parameters in trigger ``inputYAML`` configuration.
 This provides the flexibility to modify a specific parameter within the associated ``Input Set``.

 For more details, go to [Customize trigger input configuration using override YAML](/docs/platform/triggers/customize_trigger_input_configuration_using_override_yaml.md)